xavier-tobin/BundledUI/README.md

 <img src="images/sections_basic.png" alt="Basic italics usage example" width="300" >

-__In BundledUI, almost everything is a `Section` - you can make many layouts just by using the include Section components and even creating your own.__
+__In BundledUI, almost everything is a `Section` - you can make many layouts just by using the included Section components and even creating your own.__

 > [!NOTE]
 > You don't have to think about padding and margins at all when